AR2F/GitHub_personalTesting/README.md

 # Getting to know GitHub
-I am learning how to use GitHub with git, and this is my testing lab.
+I am learning how to use GitHub with git.